Click for Complete Site Directory

 Latest RDF News Headlines

-Results and photos of the southern California on-foot transmitter hunting session at Bonelli Regional Park on Saturday, March 21, 2015 are now in this site.
-Watch for the announcement of upcoming sessions in Placentia and San Luis Obispo.
+Three on-foot transmitter hunting sessions have taken place in southern California on Saturdays during May 2015.
+Results and photos from the sessions on the campus of California Polytechnic University in San Luis Obispo on May 9 and Hillcrest Park in Fullerton on May 16 are now in this site.
+Watch for results and photos of the May 23 session in the mountains near the town of Mt.
+Laguna, coming soon.
+Also watch for the announcement of the next session.
 For earliest notification of future sessions, join the southern California ARDF mailing list.
 If you live elsewhere, click to get contacts for other North America ARDF sessions.
-This Homing In site also has results and photos of previous southern California radio-orienteering events, including Vasquez Rocks on February 16.
+This Homing In site also has results and photos of other recent southern California radio-orienteering events, including Bonelli Regional Park on March 21, 2015.

 Plans are coming together for the USA and IARU Region 2 ARDF Championships, which will be August 27-30, 2015.
 The location is a beautiful 3300-acre Scout ranch at elevation of 7000 feet in eastern Colorado.
 Events will include classic two-meter and eighty-meter competitions plus sprints and foxoring.
 There will also be optional training sessions on August 24-26, just prior to the championships.
 Mark the dates and watch get more details in the Event Information Page.
 You can also subscribe to a mailing list for announcements as they become available.

 USA medalled in the Seventeenth ARDF World Championships, which took place near Burabay, Kazakhstan from September 6 through 13, 2014.
 Vadim Afonkin KB1RLI took silver in M40 category in the two-meter competition on September 8.
 Kazakhstan Federation of Radiosport and Radioamateur (KFRR) hosted the championships, which included formal competitions on two meters and 80 meters, plus sprints and foxoring.
 Each country may have up to three persons per age/gender category on its team.
 Team USA positions were filled based on performance in the 2013 and 2014 USA ARDF Championships.
 More information and links to results are in this Homing In site.